zifanzhou1024/zifanzhou1024.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I am a first-year undergraduate student majoring in Computer Science and Engineering at University of California, Los Angeles.
+Hi!
+I am a second-year undergraduate student majoring in Computer Science at the Department of Computer Science, University of California, Los Angeles.
 Click <a href="https://zifanzhou1024.github.io/files/ZifanZhouResume.pdf" target="_blank">here</a> to view my up-to-date CV.

-I am currently interested in researching deep learning, computer graphics, and computer vision.
-Previously, I have used PyTorch to solve machine learning problems.
-I have also worked on projects realted to Autonomous Driving and Reinforcement Learning.
+I am currently interested in researching artificial intelligence, computer vision, and reinforcement learning.
+Previously, I have utilized PyTorch to complete projects involving reinforcement learning and deep learning.

 Please feel free to contact me.

+**I'm looking for summer internships in 2023!**

 <!--
 A data-driven personal website